sundarnagarajan/googlevoice-appliance/docs/faq.md

 - Questions on migrating from chan_sip to chan_pjsip - I provide some links from the asterisk wiki in [links.md](/docs/links.md).
 That is the extent of my knowledge.
 - Questions on using SIP (chan_sip or chan_pjsip) over TLS with SRTP / ZRTP etc (other than Google Voice).
 I provide some links in [links.md](/docs/links.md).
 That is the extent of my knowledge.
 - Using features such as conference rooms, MeetMe, FollowMe, agents, IVR in asterisk.
 I have not used these features and will probably not be able to help.
+- SIP clients on operating systems other than Linux / Android.
+This does not mean that SIP clients on such operating systems, such as Windows / MacOS will not work - it is just that I use only Linux and do not have any knowledge about these other operating systems.
+- Which SIP / IAX client should I use.
+I provide some links in [links.md](/docs/links.md)
+- Questions about using a Dahdi card and / or Mobile (GSM) Dongle - I do not have much experience with this.

-### 3. What information should I provide when opening an issue
+### 4. What information should I provide when opening an issue
 On top of, and independent of instructions below, **you, and you alone** are responsible for making sure you protect the security of your Linux and asterisk installation by making sure you do not leak out security-sensitive information as part of reporting your issue.

 **Read that previous line again**